Skip to main content

 Oncogenic KRAS/ERK/JUNB signaling suppresses differentiation regulator GATA6 in pancreatic cancer.

-Journal Article J Clin Invest · December 2, 2025 GATA6 is a master regulator of differentiation in the pancreas and its expression levels determine the two main molecular subtypes of pancreatic cancer.
-High GATA6 contributes to the "classical" pancreatic cancer subtype, which is associated with a higher ...
+Journal Article J Clin Invest · February 2, 2026 GATA6 is a master regulator of differentiation in the pancreas, and its expression levels determine the 2 main molecular subtypes of pancreatic cancer.
+High GATA6 levels contribute to the classical pancreatic cancer subtype, which is associated with a high ...
 Full text Link to item Cite

 View All Publications